Aisaac23/Device-Capabilities-Analizer/README.md

 This tool will help you find the following:
 - integer and character storage sizes.
 - integer and character ranges/limits.
-- floting point types storage sizes and ranges/limits.
+- floating point types storage sizes and ranges/limits.
 - Mantisa ranges/limits.
 - Exponent ranges/limits.
 - Clocks ticks per second.
 - Basic performance characteristics.
 - Basic locale settings.

 It could be extremely helpful to know and keep track of all this system specific characteristics before and during any software development project in C language or even in other languages.
 It also could be helpful while debugging.